Goucher College: Other activities on campus

 Goucher has hosted the Johns Hopkins University Center for Talented Youth summer program for gifted students.
 Goucher students conceived the nationally popular campus game Humans vs. Zombies, which is organized by students annually, and the commercial party game Cards Against Humanity.
-Another of the school's annual traditions is GIG, "Get into Goucher," in which students participate in campus-wide celebrations, concerts, and other festivities.
+Another of the school's annual traditions is GIG, "Get into Goucher", in which students participate in campus-wide celebrations, concerts, and other festivities.
 Goucher also hosts English as a second language and computer literacy classes under a program called the Futuro Latino Learning Center, run by students and college instructors.

-Goucher College Poll

-The school regularly conducts the Goucher College Poll, which operates under the Sarah T. Hughes Center for Politics, a member of the Association of Academic Survey Research Organizations and the American Association for Public Opinion Research Transparency Initiative.
-The Goucher College Poll is conducted by phone and asks Maryland residents statewide their opinions on politics, the economy, and cultural issues.
-The polling is performed by Goucher students out of a 40-station computer-aided telephone interview lab.
-The poll is typically conducted twice a year, and a methodology statement is provided with each release.
-The results are covered in local and regional media like The Baltimore Sun and The Washington Post.
+Hallowed Ground Project

 The Hallowed Ground Project started in 2018, as the Goucher History Project, to research the history of the enslaved people who were forced to live and labor on the land in Towson prior to emancipation in the state in 1864.
-Students and faculty are working to digitize records and develop initiatives to acknowledge the history of slavery on the campus’ land through the curriculum and other means.
+Students and faculty are working to digitize records and develop initiatives to acknowledge the history of slavery on the campus's land through the curriculum and other means.
 Goucher College has also joined the Universities Studying Slavery (USS) consortium.